mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ***Katagiri***: Not automatic, sometimes. [chuckles] Not automatic.
 No.

 It's not open to everybody.
-Only the person selected among the human beings can do this, automatically.
-You can get into the third type of zazen practice, that is, you can do.
-But not everybody.
-Because everybody has different karmas.
+Only the person selected among the human beings can do this automatically.
+You can get into the third type of zazen practice; that is, you can do.
+But not everybody; because everybody has different karmas.
 But, it is not the object of criticism, given by us.
-Because, if I look his life in this world, his life is happy, wonderful, because he entered nirvana; wonderful.
+Because, if I look (at) his life in this world, his life is happy, wonderful, because he entered nirvana; wonderful.
 So, better than nothing.
 Wonderful.
 If you can attain, enter nirvana, drinking just one cup of juice every day: wonderful.
 And you can wait for death, peacefully: wonderful.
 It's very wonderful.

 So not only there is no chance to come back to samsaric world.
-So, just a river(?).
+So, be just a river(?).
 Practicing, waiting for death.
 But a bodhisattva and tathagata are a little different.

 ***Question***: What about Doctor Jules Fox(?), Roshi?
 Based on what you were saying about karma, and dropping off ... and ...